Table of Contents

-In order to participate in an OG program, you’ll be required to submit both a program fee and a community contribution.
+In order to participate in an OG program, you’ll be required to submit a program fee that includes a community contribution.
 The fee covers your accommodations, transportation, meals, and activities while you’re with the group, while the community contribution supports the local organizations that your team will be partnering with on the ground.
 You can find more information about the distinction between the fee and community contribution here.

 Program fees vary according to program destination and length.
 You can find your total program fee and community contribution amounts on your program’s page on the OG website, or you can view a list of all our programs with their corresponding fees here.

 Your total program price will be split into three separate installments, and you’ll receive an invoice for each installment by email.
 The first installment will be the Membership Fee Deposit required to reserve your spot on the program.
 Please note that the deposit is non-refundable.

 After we’ve received your deposit and you’ve officially joined the team, we’ll split the remainder of your program fee into two equal installments and email you the invoice for the 2nd installment.
 The 2nd installment includes the Community Contribution along with a Membership Fee, which is used to support our organization as we prepare for your program and mobilize the greater OG community that you’ll soon be a part of!
 This installment will be due approximately four weeks later.